 Light for the World works through partner organisations for and with children with disabilities.
-To ensure the well-being of all children in the projects, support is provided to partner organisations.
-All untoward incidents must be reported to safeguarding@light-for-the-world.org and followed up as described in this Safeguarding Policy.
+To ensure the well-being of all children in the projects, support is provided to partner organisations..
+When there is an incidence of violence against a child this must be reported to safeguarding@light-for-the-world.org and followed up as described in this Safeguarding Policy.